ReactionMechanismGenerator/ARC/docs/source/advanced.rst

 The rotor scan resolution is 8 degrees by default (scanning 360 degrees overall).
-Rotors are invalidated (not used for thermo / rate calculations) if at least one barrier is above a maximum threshold (40 kJ/mol by defaut), if the scan is inconsistent by more than 30% between two consecutive points, or if the scan is inconsistent by more than 5 kJ/mol between the initial anf final points.
+Rotors are invalidated (not used for thermo / rate calculations) if at least one barrier is above a maximum threshold (40 kJ/mol by default), if the scan is inconsistent by more than 30% between two consecutive points, or if the scan is inconsistent by more than 5 kJ/mol between the initial anf final points.
 All of the above settings can be modified in the settings.py file.